JFWooten4/masculine-feminine/content/blog/differing-progress.md

 [^1]: For instnac,e I hvne't pupopualted the communty discord ink in the last post.
 Tere's stil n way for you to contact me.
 And I've eprecated my old assoiated Dsicord user accoutn.

+### shift

+But I want to drop all that for now.
+The hing I've been most peeved about lately is that my relationshhip seems to detract directly from my working efforts.
+The harder I go in my days, the worse shit I get from her at night.
+That could be the determining straw, but again I will take some time ot think about itmore.

+I usd to lke that attribute about her.
+It was a litmus test of how centralized I was becoming.
+Anyime I put too much in or becausem an unnecesasyr chopoint or fulcrum, I couldn emain e her reacion to see where I went wrong.

+But I'm approaching the end of my introdcutory period owith the FOundation.
+An honeslty that was what I needed most of this trainign for, especially now that I have the COmmmission on my side.
+I hve to devide if I wat to spend the rest of my life tipting in beurocraciesrather than shooting into the heart of portenial
+I think I''ll understand a lt more after I erge in 723.
+Things are lookign really good on the Comunity Fund side.
+I'll wait for the chickens to hatch before counting in a mre comprehensive review.

+## Work
+Anyway, I just ahd to write a post today beuase it wa a huge politcking week.
+I chieed what I'd been wokring on for thee weeks at hte behest of a communtiy intrducion. [^1]

+[^1]: THe introduction was through a mention in a siginficant X thread.
+I spent days typing out the reply, which was my last post under premium over the normal 240 character limit.
+I don't plan to renew premium becuase fuck your entralied soial media ;)

+### resp

+At first, the rsponse served as an inspiation for the ommunity show tat wek. t was really fun shooting aorund with Truth, and I'm so excited to have them in the ocmmuntiy.

+i'm going to try avoiding the cloe friends in posts like these, because that's not really what I'm tryin to get at with the whole relationship politcking.
+This is another thing that's riven me away from Kayla.

+I found all these amazing lcose work friends who accept me for who I am in ever regaurd.
+And I tried to do the same for Kayla.
+But I was lawyas filtering with teh Aspergers masking.

+Ealier this year when I stopped masking, thigns really deteriorated.
+It's become clear that my most raw form could be too much for her.
+I'm still living with that ti o see how she reats as I continue my examination.

+### cont'd

+I was closing iout the working items in my agenda like nromal when I reched out to the relevant introducotry point.
+We have interacted a few times over hte years, and I respect their technical copetance.
+But they aren't super close, and I actualyl just cajoled them into joining the Discoord actually.

+This is closer to the kind of perosn who I need to apply my skills to at the start, making a good impression.
+But once I realized their anayticall ness, I knew we were both on the same page.
+This also came from epxlct statements agreeing on the problem s with tZERO.

+That's why I losed things out with a brief message letting them know how I was wlakign away.
+I put a lot of wokr into hte rpely, bu I know it oul'v been better.
+I was sick after the third day of trying to get it perfet, andso I just got fed up and sent it out.

+Broadly, i am at the limit of my politcking efforts.
+I do plan to drop all acts in the coming future, and I think I'm startinghta mycoiming out with a brony profile picture.
+I hoenslty just on't care anymore, adn I have a big anough moat at work that I can fkn doinit.

+### rep

+But just as I was about to wlak away from the Wall St assholes, [^1]

+[^1]: I am trying to cal m my languageodwn around here.
+I want to bew  al eittle more peaeful on thne daily, which menas isolating and minimizing yeeligns for the middlemen of past.
+Anger is just oo distracting